Historical Notes

 Studium Fiorentino – The first university in Florence, founded in 1321.
 There were many institutions of learning and academic inquiry in Florence in the late 1400s.
 I am conflating these institutions, for narrative simplicity, into ‘the studium’ to provide a setting for Nico’s humanist education, which Machiavelli certainly had, though the details are guesswork: like in which institutes he enrolled, what degrees if any he earned, and with which teachers he studied.

 Torr’e Tasso – In the late 13th century two families in the Lombardy region of Italy – the noble Torre (“tower”) family of Milan and the wealthy merchants of Bergamo’s Tasso (“badger”) family – created a private courier network to connect Milan, Venice, and Rome.
-By the time Giangalli joined the network, it also connected to other European cities like Genoa, Innsbruck, Vienna, and Brussels.
+By the time Giangalli joins the network, it also connected to other European cities like Genoa, Innsbruck, Vienna, and Brussels.
 In the 16th century, the Tasso family was ennobled by Emperor Maximilian and the business, moved permanently to Brussels, was renamed to the germanized ‘Thurn und Taxis’ and thrived for another 350 years.